dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: parler vite, bun et docker???")

 The primary feature of the web interface is the ability to send a prompt to the AI system and have the response streamed back, in real time.
-This is achieved using Server-Sent Events (SSE), a one-way communication protocol where the server (here the AI agent) pushes events to the client.
+This is achieved using #acr("SSE"), a one-way communication protocol where the server (here the AI agent) pushes events to the client.
-#highlight("TODO: citer SSE correctmentt")
 In addition to streaming tokens as events, continuous status updates are emitted from the agents to provide live feedback about the progress of the AI solution.

 The application being event-driven, SSE was chosen over classic polling mechanisms.
 Polling requires repeated requests from the client to the server, which can increase both server load and response latency whereas SSE maintains a single persistent connection on which events are pushed.